Witch from Nepal

 Witch from Nepal (奇緣) is a 1986 Hong Kong supernatural film directed by Ching Siu-tung.
 The film stars Chow Yun-fat as Joe Wong, an architect on vacation in Nepal with his girlfriend, Ida (Yammie Lam).
-Joe injures his leg as in a hospital where he has dreams of a beautiful woman with magical powers.
+Joe injures his leg and winds up in hospital, where he has dreams of a beautiful woman with magical powers.
 Joe is later in a hospital in Hong Kong with his leg infected, finding that the woman from his visions named Sheila (Emily Chu) magically heals him.
 Sheila is a good witch who gets Joe to return to Nepal to fight a cat-like demon with supernatural powers.

 The film was part of a trend of supernatural film productions from Hong Kong about Chinese tourists in exotic South Asian locations.
 It grossed $4.2 million Hong Kong dollars on its theatrical run in Hong Kong.
 The film was nominated for two awards at the 6th Hong Kong Film Awards, where director Chin Siu-tung won the Best Action Choreography Award.